simeononsecurity/ansible_shodan/README.md

         var: shodan_api_info
 ```

+You can find [examples of all the `ansible shodan` modules used as playbooks](https://github.com/simeononsecurity/ansible_shodan/tree/main/collections/ansible_collections/simeononsecurity/shodan/playbooks) here.

 ## Contributing
 Contributions to this collection are welcome!
 If you have improvements or new modules to add, please fork this repository, create a new branch, and submit a pull request.